cscan/vue-excel-editor/README.md

 })
 ```

+#### Important
+The Array-Of-Object (AOO) data is required an unique "key" field to operate

-In your HTML call it like
+In your HTML call it likes

 ```html
 <vue-excel-editor v-model="json_data" :n-fields="5">